mrengy/vanguard-history/README.md

 Ensure you've got a working WordPress account for the production site, [history.scvanguard.org](https://history.scvanguard.org).
 Note in order to access the site, first you may need to enter a separate username / password of "historyscv" / "scv1967".
 If you don't have a WordPress account there, ask Mike Eng for one.
 It will make things easier if you use your same username, email address, and password on the local site you'll create next.

 #### Install WordPress locally

+This is written using [Local](https://localwp.com/).
+There are other ways to install and run WordPress locally, but this is a very simple one.
+If you use a different approach, you can skip ahead.

 Install [Local](https://localwp.com/) on your computer.
 In Local, create a new site.
 Name it "Vanguard History".
 It's recommended to use the same username, email address, and password you have from the production site.
 In Local, click on "open site".
 The URL should be http://vanguard-history.local .
 If it differs, note what it is for the next step.